-- Is the implementation consistent with its specification? - Does the software work under conditions we set? - (usually based on requirements) - Verification is an experiment. - Perform trials, evaluate results, gather evidence.
+- Is the implementation correct? - Judged by asking: "Is the implementation consistent with its specification?" - Verification is an experiment. - Perform trials, evaluate results, gather evidence.

 Verification

 - Is a implementation consistent with a specification? - "Specification" and "implementation" are roles. - Usually source code and requirement specification. - But also... - Detailed design and high-level architecture. - Design and requirements. - Test cases and requirements. - Source code and user manuals.